ethrze/CS-32/README.md

 # CS-32
 CS 32 code and projects.

-All ye current CS32 students lurking here after W15 and thinking about peaking at code.
+All ye current CS32 students lurking here after W15 and thinking about peeking at code.

 Plagiarizing is bad.
 Bad things will happen.